ipfs/specs/src/unixfs.md

 when accessed or traversed, preventing unintentional mutations of intermediate nodes that could alter their CIDs.

+Note: Lexicographic sorting was chosen as the standard because it provides a universal, locale-independent ordering that works consistently across all implementations and languages.
-Note: Sorting on write (when the Links list is modified) helps with deduplication detection and enables more efficient directory traversal algorithms in some implementations.
+Sorting on write (when the Links list is modified) helps with deduplication detection and enables more efficient directory traversal algorithms in some implementations.

 #### `dag-pb` `Directory` Path Resolution